oswaldogressani/EpiDelays/README.md

-EpiDelays: a tool for estimating epidemiological delays
+EpiDelays: A Software for Estimation of Epidemiological Delays
 ================
 Oswaldo Gressani (<oswaldo.gressani@uhasselt.be>)